Chart Color Schemes

 Rathmines has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified three projects potentially influencing the region: Wangi Shores Retirement Village - Stage 3B Block K, Rathmines Park Transformation, and 1 Kent Place, Wangi Wangi - a 3-storey apartment building with 13 residences.
-Additionally, the 114-120 Cary Street Mixed Use Development is noted for its relevance.
+Three projects have been identified by AreaSearch as potentially impacting the area: Wangi Shores Retirement Village Stage 3B Block K, Rathmines Park Transformation, 1 Kent Place Wangi Wangi - a three-storey apartment building with thirteen residences, and the mixed-use development at 114-120 Cary Street.

 Professional plan users can use the search below to filter and access additional projects.